kubedb/docs/docs/guides/mongodb/external-connections/horizons.md

 ```

 Here,
-- `.spec.replicaSet.horizons.dns` specifies the DNS name for the MongoDB replica set.
+- `.spec.replicaSet.horizons.dns` specifies the DNS `SRV` record for the MongoDB replica set.
+It serves as the base domain for the SRV record used in `mongodb+srv` connection strings.
 - `.spec.replicaSet.horizons.pods` specifies the DNS names for each pod in the replica set.
+These pod-specific DNS names are used to create `SRV` records that map to the individual MongoDB pods (e.g., `mongo-0`, `mongo-1`, `mongo-2`).
 - `.spec.tls.certificates` specifies the certificate details for the MongoDB replica set.
+The dnsNames field under `.spec.tls.certificates` must include the replica set’s primary DNS (e.g., `kubedb.cloud`) and the DNS names of all pods listed in `.spec.replicaSet.horizons.pods`

+>> **Note**: If you don't want to use `mongodb+srv` connection string, you can connect to the MongoDB replica set using the individual pod DNS names (e.g., `mongo-0.kubedb.cloud:10000`, `mongo-1.kubedb.cloud:10001`, etc.).

 ### Deploy MongoDB Replicaset Horizons